 Causes of arteriovenous fistulas include:

 Injuries that pierce the skin.
-It's also possible to develop an arteriovenous fistula after a piercing injury, such as a gunshot or stab wound.
-This may happen if your wound is on a part of your body where a vein and artery are side by side.
+An arteriovenous fistula may occur if you have a piercing injury, such as a gunshot or stab wound, on a part of your body where a vein and artery are side by side.

-Being born with an arteriovenous fistula.
-Some people are born with an arteriovenous fistula (congenital).
-Although the exact reason why isn't clear, in congenital arteriovenous fistulas the arteries and veins don't develop properly in the womb.
+Being born with an arteriovenous fistula (congenital).
+The exact reason why isn't clear, but in some babies, the arteries and veins don't develop properly in the womb.

 Genetic conditions.
 Arteriovenous fistulas in the lungs (pulmonary arteriovenous fistulas) can be caused by a genetic disease (Osler-Weber-Rendu disease, also known as hereditary hemorrhagic telangiectasia) that causes blood vessels to develop abnormally throughout your body, but especially in the lungs.